-This was inspired by my Chickpea Curry with Noodles on this site, as well as this 15-Minute Lentil Veggie Curry.
+This Indian Chickpeas and Kale recipe is inspired by my Roasted Chickpea Rice Bowl on this site, as well as this 15-minute Lentil Veggie Curry.

 Jump to: